 - Training your leadership.

 You can hire a consultant to help you with your entire campaign, or you can have them complete a few tasks.
-Hiring a capital campaign consultant is a good place to start when you are trying to plan a capital campaign.

 B. Start researching donors for your feasibility study.